Durham officers gave man repeated orders to drop gun before shooting, video shows

 As an officer moves to pull out their handcuffs, Hutchinson gets out of their control.

-“I’m losing him,” and officer says before another struggle ensues.
+“I’m losing him,” an officer says before another struggle ensues.
 Two more officers appear in the background of the video.

 An officer warns Hutchinson he will be shot if he doesn’t let go of an officer’s gun.